nylira/nylira/en/profile/index.markdown

 These days, I mostly use Photoshop as a glorified color picker.

 Whenever possible, I try to avoid writing plain CSS.
 In a verbose and rendundant-by-design language like CSS, anything that reduces the number of keystrokes required increases productivity.
-I've taken a liking to [Stylus](http://learnboost.github.com/stylus/), an industrial strength CSS preprocessor.
+I've taken a liking to [Stylus](http://learnboost.github.com/stylus/), an industrial-strength CSS preprocessor.
 Stylus's powerful mixins and variables allow me to design more with less code, not to mention help stave off the onset of RSI.

+At this point, you may be worried about the maintainability of Stylus code.
+I understand you perfectly.
+Stylus is not popular outside of the node.js community, and I wouldn't want to be stuck hiring Stylus-only designers in the future, either.
+Let your concerns be eased.
+I'm comfortable with Sass as well as Stylus, and both languages compile down to clean CSS3.

 ## The creative process